Snowball vs. Snowflake vs. Avalanche: Three Debt Strategies Compared

 How the Avalanche Works

 You line up your debts from highest interest rate to lowest.
-Make minimum payments on everything except the highest-rate debt — pour all your extra money into that one.
+Make minimum payments on everything except the highest-rate debt, then pour all your extra money into that one.
 When it’s gone, move to the next highest rate.

 Why it works: Math.
 By eliminating the most expensive debt first, you minimize the total interest you pay over the life of your plan.
 For people with debts at very different interest rates, the savings can be significant.